 |---|---|

-| Query Period | Select date to query (default 1 week from current date, can query up to one month) |
+| Search period | Select date to view (default 1 week from today, up to 1 month) |

-| Stage Name | Stage name under API |
+| Stage name | Stage name under API |

 |---|---|

-| Top 5 Resources | Top 5 most called resources among resources called by the user with API status code 2XX (if identical, not shown as duplicate rank) |
+| TOP Resources 5 | Among the resources invoked by the user, the top five most frequently called with an API status code of 2XX (ties are not shown as duplicate ranks). |

-| Latency | Time from when the user sends a request to API Gateway to when they receive a response |
+| Latency | The time elapsed from when the user sends a request to the API Gateway until a response is received. |

-| Integration Latency | Time from when API Gateway sends a request to the backend server to when it receives a response from the backend |
+| Integration Latency | The time elapsed from when the API Gateway sends a request to the backend server until it receives a response from the backend. |

 | 4XX Error | Number of calls with API status code 4XX |